 The source code provided by the proponent was carefully analyzed and found to be consistent with the description in JVET-W0118.
 The cross-checker’s results on BD-bitrates and bin statistics matched with the ones reported in JVET-W0118.
 It was also confirmed that the measured runtime reductions were similar to the ones reported in JVET-W0118.

+In v2, results were updated.